Montecatini Terme 2016

 Torre and streets of Montecatini Alto

-After returning to Montecatini Terme, we ended up in a crowd of people at a classic car show along viale Verdi.
+And often there’s some type of ‘event’ happening along viale Verde.
+One year as we returned from Montecatini Alto, we ended up in a crowd of people at a classic car show between Piazza del Popolo and viale Manzoni.
 Again I took some pictures for the boys who are car crazy, especially about Italian cars.

 Car rally in Montecatini Terme